OGSR/ThmTool/README.md

 `-unpack` - unpack mode, that is default work mode.
 Will unpack all files by mask *.thm

+`-cop2soc` - work only in `-unpack` mode, will convert COP format to SHOC on fly

 `-pack` - pack mode.
 Will pack all files by mask *.thm.json

+`-overwrite` - work only in `-pack` mode, will override existing thm files

 `-source <path>` - set working directory, default: current directory